seniorglez/Casio-LikeCalculatorLib/README.md

 # Casio-LikeCalculatorLib

 A simple library that aims to be able to do all the stuff that a scholar calculator can do.
-Written on JDK8, that's why we want this library to use it on android projects.
+Written on JDK8, that's because we want this library to use it on android projects.

+If you want to get the jar file rigth now we are not distributing any binary file so package it from source please.

 ## Getting Started